-If you own company stock and/or employer stock options, it’s very possible that you have experienced market volatility and have seen firsthand how a quick change in the stock price can materially impact the value of your stock options.
-A rising stock price can quickly change the value of your stock options into an extremely large figure.
-Potentially a figure so large that it can create a concentrated equity position that should be evaluated.
+If you own company stock or employee stock options, it’s possible that you have experienced market volatility and have seen firsthand how a quick change in the stock price can materially impact the value of your stock options.
+A rising stock price can quickly change the value of your stock options positively.
+Potentially to such an effect that it can create a concentrated equity position that should be evaluated.

-Step 1 – Review and Follow the Plan
+Step 1 – Review and Follow Your Employee Stock Option Plan

 Volatility can strike quickly and unexpectedly.
-General stock market swings or specific public news at your company can cause increased volatility in the value your stock options.
-As the company stock moves up and down with the stock market or own its own, your stock options are going to be doing all sorts of things.
-Seeing the value of your stock options change so quickly may make you start second guessing your original plan.
+General stock market swings or specific public news at your company can cause increased volatility in the value of your employee stock options.
+As the company stock moves up and down with the stock market or on its own, your stock options may be doing all sorts of things.
+Seeing the value of your stock options change so quickly may make you start second-guessing your original plan.
 You may start considering if you should sell all of your options now.

-Rather than focusing so much on short-term price fluctuations of your options, volatile periods are a time to review your long-term plan.
-And one better, stick to it.
-Keep in mind that you aren’t in this for just a few days or weeks.
-Price swings are short-term but your focus is long-term.
-Allow your plan to play out, or make meaningful and thought out adjustments as necessary
+Rather than focusing on short-term price fluctuations of your options, volatile periods are a time to review your long-term plan.
+Keep in mind that you may not be in this for just a few days or weeks.
+Price swings are often short-term, but your focus is long-term.
+Allow your plan to play out or make meaningful and thoughtful adjustments as necessary.

 It may help to go back and look at how well your plan has performed so far.
 It’s possible that you have divested some shares based on your vesting schedule and/ or expiration schedule.
-Divesting shares is one way to plan so you aren’t overweight in your company’s stock.
-It also spreads your tax bill across several years rather than one.
+Divesting shares is one way to plan, so you aren’t overweight in your company’s stock.
+It may also spread your tax bill across several years rather than one.

 A combination of reviewing your past decision making and your short and long-term goal planning is a great way to manage fear and anxiety that arises during times of market volatility.

-It’ not uncommon to continue holding stock options well after the options have vested.
-Rather than selling some of the shares when they are first available, the easier option is often to continue holding stock options without a plan.
+It’ not uncommon to continue holding employee stock options well after the options have vested.
+Rather than selling some of the shares when they are first available, the easier decision may be to continue holding stock options without a plan.
 In some cases, the decision to hold is a strategy focused on deferring income taxes.
 However, focusing too much on deferring taxes may not be the only thing you should consider when making a decision to exercise.

 The longer you hold company shares because of some tax reason, the more chance your shares have of losing value due to a drop in their stock price.
 In fact, paying a tax bill may be a far better decision than holding a stock that decreases in price by 40% or more.

-Rather than trying to plan around taxes, it may be prudent to review whether your stock option holding fits into your overall portfolio allocation and long-term financial plan.
-If you find that it doesn’t and that your portfolio too heavily skewed toward company stock, it might be time to sell some shares and reallocate.
+Rather than trying to plan around taxes, it may be prudent to review whether your employee stock options fit into your overall portfolio allocation and long-term financial plan.
+If you find that it doesn’t and that your portfolio is too heavily skewed toward company stock, it might be time to sell some shares and reallocate.

-Step 3 – Keep Track of Newly Granted Stock Options
+Step 3 – Keep Track of Newly Granted Employee Stock Options

-It’s not uncommon for employees to receive additional stock option grants.
+It’s not uncommon to receive additional employee stock option grants.
 Often, these grants are issued at a price equal to the current stock market price.

-During periods of volatility when stock price is down, it’s likely the grant price of newly issued stock options will be equal to that of the current market price.
-A lower stock price means a lower grant price.
-All else being equal, this will lead to a greater opportunity for stock option growth as compared to a stock option grant with a higher grant price (should the stock price recover)
+During periods of volatility, when the stock price is down, the grant price of newly issued stock options may be equal to that of the current market price.
+A lower stock price likely means a lower grant price.
+All else being equal, this will lead to a greater opportunity for stock option growth as compared to a stock option grant with a higher grant price (should the stock price recover).

 Step 4 – Be Realistic with The Stock Price

-Are you’re holding onto your shares thinking they may be your potential meal ticket to millions and millions of dollars?
+Are you holding onto your shares, thinking they may be your potential meal ticket to millions and millions of dollars?
 If so, you may want to check your expectations.
 How realistic is it to believe the stock will double in the next few years?
-Or triple for that matter so you can take a huge pay day?
+Or triple for that matter so you can make a huge payday?

 Having realistic expectations of what the stock will do just might help you avoid a terrible scenario, such as the stock quickly losing 25% or 50% of its value.

-One problem is that it is hard determine what is realistic about a stock price.
-One argument is that the current market price of the stock is equal to its true current value.
+One problem is that it is hard to determine what is realistic about a stock price.
+One argument is that the current market price of the stock is equal to its true, current value.
 Anything else is simply speculative.

 Just remember, the current stock price is where it’s at because that’s what everyone trading the stock believes it is worth.

-NQSOs are often awarded to non-employees (i.e., consultants) while ISOs are more often awarded to employees.
-ISOs also have less complex tax consequences than NQSOs.
+NQSOs are often awarded to non-employees (i.e., consultants), while ISOs are more often awarded to employees.
+ISOs also have more complex tax consequences than NQSOs.
 Because of this, this section will reference ISOs.
-If you’d like the full run down on exercising both types of options, check out this article: 6 Strategies to Exercise Your Employee Stock Options.

-Once exercised, taxes will be owed on the gain between option grant price and the exercise price (known as the bargain element).
-This taxable gain will often involve the AMT.
-Downside market volatility can mean a lower bargain element and thus a smaller AMT hit for those exercising incentive stock options.
-In fact, if you are bullish in the stock, a downside price movement may be a good time to exercise and hold incentive stock options.
-At least from a tax standpoint.
+Downside market volatility may mean a lower bargain element, and thus a smaller AMT hit for those exercising and holding incentive stock options.
+In fact, if you are bullish in the stock, a downside price movement may be a good time to exercise and hold incentive stock options, at least from a tax standpoint.
 Check with your accountant about the details.